panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/03_google_auth/readme.md

 FastAPI, when combined with Starlette's SessionMiddleware, handles session creation and management for you.
 As long as you set a secure, secret key for the middleware (as you did with "!secret"), it's okay as is.

 Ensure that your secret key is strong and secure in a production environment.
 Avoid using easily guessable or simple strings.

-#### Managing Open Connections:

-In the provided code snippet, there are no explicit long-lived socket connections that you need to manage or close manually.
-The OAuth flow here involves sending HTTP requests and receiving responses, which are stateless and closed after the transaction completes.

-The important aspect here is token management.
-Once you generate your own JWT tokens, you should manage their lifecycle (expiry, refresh, revocation) as per your application's security requirements.

 #### User Verification and Token Generation: